pixelbyaj/ngx-form/projects/ngx-iso-form/README.md

 ---
 # NgxIsoForm

-This form is used to design Angular Reactive Form using any given XSD.
+This form is used to design Angular Reactive Form using any given JSON - XSD.
 The primary use of this UI library is to design ISO 20022 forms dynamically.

 ## Features